 If you want to have an overview of the used labels per tree, you can take a look at the cross table labels, which you can find under overviews.

-In this table, you can also link objects to labels by double clicking in a cell.
+In this table, you can also assign labels to objects by double clicking in a cell.
 You will notice that the cell turns blue, which means that the label has been added to the object.

-You can delete the link between an object and a label by clicking on the DELETE button of your keyboard while standing with your cursor in the relevant cell.
+You can delete the link between an object and a label by clicking on the DELETE button of your keyboard while standing with your cursor in the relevant cell(s).

-Please note that it is not possible to create new labels in the cross table.
-That has to be done on the detail view of an object.
+Please note that it is not possible to create new labels in the cross tables.
+That has to be done on the detail view of an object or under Settings > Labels.